Five-Colleges-Incorporated/folio-user-bulk-edit/README.md

 ## Installation

-User Bulk Edit is available in PyPi.
+User Bulk Edit is [available on PyPi](https://pypi.org/project/folio-user-bulk-edit/).
 It can be installed using:
 ```sh
 pip install folio-user-bulk-edit
 ```